HomeBlogLake Tahoe Farmers Markets

-Yes, friends, the organic veggies are back.
-The pasture raised bacon is back.
-The live music, good times and food trucks are back.
-And so, you too are finally back, with a canvas bag full of leafy greens and a smile on your face.
+Yes, friends, there are organic veggies.
+There’s pasture-raised bacon.
+There’s live music, good times and food trucks.
+And so, pack up your canvas bag and head to one of these mountain markets to get a tote full of leafy greens and a smile on your face.

 South Lake Tahoe Farmers Markets